-Reactiva Perú Program: Businesses with certain risk ratings and without material tax debts (in the process of collection) can obtain private banking loans of up to PEN 10 million, secured by the government (coverage between 80% and 98% depending on the amount of the loan), to address short-term payments and obligations with their employees and suppliers.
+Reactiva Perú Program: Businesses with certain risk ratings, without material tax debts (in the process of collection) and without any involvement w hatsoever in judicial proceedings for corruption related crimes can obtain private banking loans of up to PEN 10 million. secured by the government (coverage between 80% and 98% depending on the amount of the loan), to address short-term payments and obligations with their employees and suppliers, as well as to pay financial obligations that have not yet expired.
+Even businesses that have sought to be part of PARC (a special bankruptcy proceeding) can apply to receive credit from the Reactiva Perú Program.